ossobv/proxmove/README.rst

 Additional tips:

+- If source and destination filesystems use ZFS, the move is done in two stages, by copying an initial snapshot while the source VM is still up.
+Combine with ``--wait-before-stop`` for additional control.
 - Use ``--debug``; it doesn't flood your screen, but provides useful clues about what it's doing.
 - If your network bridge is different on the ``DEST_CLUSTER``, use